Godrigos/forams/README.md

 forams
 ======

-Repositório GIT do pacote forams para R
+GIT repository for the forams R package.